ONEARMY/community-platform/functions/src/emailNotifications/README.md

 ## Background on Notification and Email Process

 Users receive notifications when other users comment on their content or mark it as useful.
 These are stored in a `notifications` array for each user in the `users` collection.
-When a notification is created, it `read` and `notified` boolean fields which track the user's interaction with the notification.
+When a notification is created, it has `read` and `notified` boolean fields which track the user's interaction with the notification.
 A notification is marked as `notified=true` when it is rendered in the collapsed notification list dropdown as a red dot, which indicates the user has notifications.
 If the user clicks the dropdown to see the contents of their notifications, the notification is marked `read=true`.

 If a user has not been active in the platform, then their notifications will remain un-notified and un-read.
 In these situations, we send them in an email.